ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/document-extensions.markdown

 The following points relate to this issue.

 * **Time Series**
-  Some time series can get very large very quickly.
+  Some time series can get very large.
 As they reside in a single bucket with their parent document, they cannot be spread between shards and may become hard to manage and use.
   We recommend keeping the number of time series added to each document fairly small, and using practices such as [rollup and retention](../document-extensions/timeseries/rollup-and-retention).

 * **Revisions**
-  Revisions in a large database may accumulate quickly, especially in an environment of rapid document modification.
-We can, however, create a [revisions configuration](../document-extensions/revisions/overview#revisions-configuration) that takes this into account, limits the revisions that are kept by age and number, and automatically removed when no longer needed.
+  Revisions may accumulate in a large database, especially in an environment of rapid document modification.
+We can, however, create a [revisions configuration](../document-extensions/revisions/overview#revisions-configuration) that would take this into account, limit revisions quantity by number and age, and automatically remove those that are no longer needed.

 * **Attachments**
   Remain aware of the size and amount of attachments in your database as well,